-NAME DATA TYPE DESCRIPTION ViewBinder ?
+NAME DATA TYPE DESCRIPTION SpineWidth ? float The spine width is determined by the final height of the block of sheets to be bound.
+ViewBinder ?
 NMTOKEN @ViewBinder specifies the details of clear vinyl outer-wrap types on top of a colored base wrap: Values include: Embedded - Printed material is embedded by sealing between the colored and clear vinyl layers during the binder manufacturing.
 Pocket - Binder is designed so that printed material can be inserted between the color and clear vinyl layers after the binder is manufactured.